ayesha-kr/covid-one-click-deployment/README.md

 ## 10. Machine learning forecast model

-In order to run a ML model as part of your pipeline on top of curated dataset using Azure machine learning follow the instructions given below.
+In order to run a ML model as part of your pipeline, on top of curated dataset using Azure machine learning, follow the instructions given below.
 By following the instructions you can build an ML model, make its execution part of the ADF pipeline and then use power BI for visualization.

 [On Demand Forecasting](./datasets/covid-19/newyork-times/on-demand-forecast-model/Readme.md)

 ## 11. Troubleshoot ADF Pipelines

-Pleae follow the instructions given in the link below:-
+Please follow the instructions given in the link below:-

 [Troubleshoot ADF Pipelines](./docs/trouebleshoot.md)